 “If someone said something to you,” he began carefully, “if someone has been bothering you in this house, I need you to tell me.”

-Grace’s shoulders tightened just a little.
+Grace’s shoulders tightened just a fraction.

-Then she turned with that practiced smile of hers—the one that never reached her tired eyes.
+Then she turned with that practiced smile of hers — the one that never reached her tired eyes.

 “Nothing’s wrong, Ethan.
 I’m fine.”